lucee/extension-hibernate/Development.md

 Releasing is *mostly* automated.
 You will need to, at a minimum:

 1. Update `CHANGELOG.md` to move release notes from the `## [Unreleased]` section to a new `### [1.2.3.4] - YYYY-MM-DD` section
-2. Run `bump.sh` with a version number to merge to master and push a release commit: `./bump.sh 5.4.29.25`
+2. Bump the major, minor, or patch version: `box bump --minor`
+3.

-Once `bump.sh` pushes to `master`, the `release` GitHub workflow will kick in and:
+Once you push to `master`, the `release` GitHub workflow will kick in and:

 1. compile and test the extension
 2. create javadocs